How Do You Evaluate A Limit

 • Sometimes, the limit from the left and the limit from the right are different.
 In such cases, the overall limit does not exist.

 • Example: Consider the function f(x) = |x| / x.
 The limit as x approaches 0 from the left is -1, while the limit as x approaches 0 from the right is 1.
-Therefore, the limit as x approaches 0 does not exist.
+So, the limit as x approaches 0 does not exist.

-9. Utilize the Squeeze Theorem:
+9. work with the Squeeze Theorem:

 • If you can bound a function between two other functions that have the same limit, you can use the Squeeze Theorem to find the limit of the original function.